omo50/Williams-Console/README.md

 ## Special Thanks
 - [omoso](https://modrinth.com/user/omoso) for giving me permision for fork off of Re-Console
-- [Quartzmaven](https://modrinth.com/user/quartzmaven) for making QC:R, of which Re-Console was inspired from, which led to this project.
 - [Wilyicaro](https://modrinth.com/user/wilyicaro) for making the Legacy4J mod.
 - [Permdog](https://modrinth.com/user/Permdog99) who made the Legacy Mipmaps mod.
 - And all other mod devs who made this project posible.